Lim1029/trao/README.md

-    fit the baseline and compute AIC (Akaike information criterion ) which indicate the goodness of fit then increase the order by 1 and compute AIC again the iteration stop when the AIC starts to get worse. the order with lowest AIC is choosen to fit the baseline and subtracted from the spectra
+    fit the baseline and compute AIC (Akaike information criterion ) which indicate the goodness of fit then increase the order by 1 and compute AIC again the iteration stop when the AIC starts to get worse. the order with lowest AIC is chosen to fit the baseline and subtracted from the spectra

 An upper limit to the polynomial order is required to define first.